 In 1989, Ken’s epic novel about the building of a medieval cathedral, The Pillars of the Earth, was published.
 It reached number one on best-seller lists everywhere and was turned into a major television series produced by Ridley Scott, which aired in 2010.
 World Without End, the sequel to The Pillars of the Earth, proved equally popular when it was published in 2007.

-Ken’s new book, The Evening and the Morning, was published in September 2020.
+Ken’s recent book, The Evening and the Morning, was published in September 2020.
 It is a prequel to The Pillars of the Earth and is set around the year 1,000, when Kingsbridge was an Anglo-Saxon settlement threatened by Viking invaders.

 Ken has been active in numerous literacy charities and was president of Dyslexia Action for ten years.
 He was chair of the National Year of Reading, a joint initiative between government and businesses.
-He is also active in many Stevenage charities and is President of the Stevenage Community Trust and Patron of Home-Start Hertfordshire.
+He is also active in many local charities and Patron of Home-Start Hertfordshire.

 Ken, who loves music almost as much as he loves books, is an enthusiastic bass guitar player.
 He lives in Stevenage, Hertfordshire, with his wife Barbara, the former Labour Member of Parliament for Stevenage.
 Between them they have five children, six grandchildren and